Friday, August 21, 2020

 Muslims the world over use this calendar to date their religious celebrations and past historic events.
 It is an important community tie that binds them together.

 During this time, the Muslim New Year begins.

 God of history, of past, present and future, I bring Muslims to you as they celebrate the beginning of their new year.
 During this time of rejoicing and festivities, show them, O God, that they can find everlasting joy in Christ the Lord.

 While they are commemorating the escape of Muhammad from his enemies, bring to their attention the fact that Jesus Christ, who could have escaped from his enemies, refused to do so.
-He was determined to accomplish what he had come for, and went to the cross where he suffered and died to redeem us.
+He was determined to accomplish what he had come for: he went to the cross, where he suffered and died to redeem us.